- Managing Session Data with Flask-Session & Redis

 Structuring __init__.py Correctly

-A properly configured Application Factory should do the following for our app:
+A properly configured Application Factory should accomplish the following:

-- Initialize plugins accessible to any part of our app, such as a database or login logic with
+- Initialize plugins accessible to any part of our app, such as a database (via

-- Import the logic which makes u our app (such as routes).
+- Import the logic which makes up our app (such as routes).

 - Register Blueprints.